Your HR Transformation Strategy: 5 Steps to Going Digital

 There’s no denying the future of work will be increasingly digital.
-Digital transformation is a top priority for nearly all corporate leaders.
+HR digital transformation is a top priority for nearly all corporate leaders.
 In fact, 67 percent of executives agree their company must become significantly more digitalized by 2020 in order to remain competitive.
 However, technology alone won’t drive digital transformation – strategy will.

 Enterprise-level digital transformation requires a shift in workplace behavior and culture meaning HR decisions are critical.
 With the HR function historically overburdened with complicated legacy processes and highly manual tasks, taking the lead on digital transformation and innovation within the workplace provides a monumental opportunity to reinvent the function and support the enterprise strategy as a whole.
 Here are five key areas to getting started on your digital journey: